secretsciencelab/secretcampfire/README.md

 `secret campfire` is a free tumblr replacement with a few twists:
 - Post anything you want
 - Your blogs belong 100% to you
-- Your blogs live forever and no one can shut them down
+- Your blogs live forever and no one can shut you down

-## How to get an official *secret campfire* blog
+## How to get an official *secret campfire*

-For an official blog on `secretcampfire.com`, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com).
-As a special introductory offer, we'll set up your blog and give you free lifetime hosting for just $5.
-Hurry before your favorite blog name gets taken by someone else.
+For an official `secret campfire` on `secretcampfire.com`, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com).
+As a special introductory offer, we'll set up your new home and give you free lifetime hosting for just $5.
+Hurry before your favorite name gets taken by someone else.

-## How to set up your own free *secret campfire* blog
+## How to set up your own free *secret campfire*

-If you are the DIY type, you can follow the steps below to set up your free `secret campfire` blog by yourself:
+If you are the DIY type, you can follow the steps below to set up your free `secret campfire` by yourself:

 1. Click <a href="https://heroku.com/deploy" target="_blank" title="Deploy"><img src="https://www.herokucdn.com/deploy/button.png"></a>

 2. Make a new Heroku account if you don't have one yet (it's free).
 Sign in.

 3. Enter a name for your app.
-This name will become your blog's address.
-E.g., if you enter `scampy` your blog's address will be `scampy.herokuapp.com`.
+This name will become your address.
+E.g., if you enter `scampy` your address will be `scampy.herokuapp.com`.
 Click `Deploy app`.
 Wait for it to finish.
 When it's done, you'll see `Your app was successfully deployed` at the bottom.

 4. Click on your account button at the top right of the page and go to `Account settings`.

 5. Click the `Billing` tab and click `Add credit card` to add a credit card.
-This boosts your account's free quota to 1000 hours a month and lets you one-click install your blog's database in the next steps.
+This boosts your account's free quota to 1000 hours a month and lets you one-click install your database in the next steps.
 Don't worry, your card will not be charged ([more info here](docs/FAQ.md#why-do-i-need-to-provide-my-credit-card-to-heroku-if-its-100-free)).

 6. Go back to <a href="https://dashboard.heroku.com" target="_blank">dashboard.heroku.com</a> and select your app.

 7. Click the `Resources` tab at the top.

 8. In the `Add-ons` search bar, type `mlab` and select `mLab MongoDB`.
-This database stores your blog's content.
+This database stores your content.
 Select the `Sandbox - Free` plan and click `Provision`.

 9. Visit `your-app.herokuapp.com` in a browser (where `your-app` is the name you entered in Step 3).

 10. You'll see a welcome message that says "Congratulations!
-Your secret campfire blog is alive!"
-Follow the instructions there to set your password and secure your blog.
+Your secret campfire is alive!"
+Follow the instructions there to set your password and secure your site.

 ##